mmuratarat/mmuratarat.github.io/_posts/2019-09-05-odds-ratio-logistic-regression.md

 An important distinction between linear and logistic regression is that the regression coefficients in logistic regression are not directly meaningful.
 In linear regression, a coefficient $\theta_{j} = 1$ means that if you change $x_{j}$ by 1, the expected value of y will go up by 1 (very interpretable).
 In logistic regression, a coefficient $\theta_{j} = 1$ means that if you change $x_{j}$ by 1, the log of the odds that $y$ occus will go up 1 (much less interpretable).

 # Overview of Logistic Regression

- In the linear regression model, we have modelled the relationship between outcome and features with a linear equation:
+In the linear regression model, we have modelled the relationship between outcome and $p$ different features with a linear equation:

 $$
 \hat{y}^{(i)}=\theta_{0}+\theta_{1}x^{(i)}_{1}+\ldots+\theta_{p}x^{(i)}_{p}